GokulSudheesh/PythonPackage-Distributions/README.md

 - Once that's completed activate your env:
   - conda activate "name of your virtual env"
 - Now head on to the directory containing the setup.py in your package folder.
 And pip install using the following command:
-  - pip install .
+  - pip install .\

-/n
-Successfully built distributions
+Successfully built distributions\
-Installing collected packages: distributions Successfully installed distributions-0.1
+Installing collected packages: distributions\
+Successfully installed distributions-0.1\
-Now open python and check if the packages were installed: from distributions import Gaussian
+- Now open python and check if the packages were installed:
+  - from distributions import Gaussian\

-Please note that the name of the package is Distributions as the "init.py" file is in that directory.
+Please note that the name of the package is Distributions as the "init.py" file is in that directory.\
-The "init.py" tells python that the folder contains a package.
+The "init.py" tells python that the folder contains a package.\
-A package must need an "ini.py" file, even if the file is empty.
+A package must need an "ini.py" file, even if the file is empty.\